micmejia/bible-dump/NKJV/Proverbs/Prov 28.md

 The rich man _is_ wise in his own eyes, But the poor who has understanding searches him out.

 ###### 12
-When the righteous rejoice, _there is_ great glory; But when the wicked arise, men [^b]hide themselves.
+When the righteous rejoice, _there is_ great glory; But when the wicked arise, men hide themselves.

 ###### 13
 He who covers his sins will not prosper, But whoever confesses and forsakes _them_ will have mercy.